Island Beach State Park: Flora

 Typical flora of Island Beach State Park, as seen along Shore Road, the main road through the park.

 Among the trees found in the park are Eastern Redcedar (Juniperus virginiana), Pitch Pine (Pinus rigida), American Holly (Ilex opaca), Black Cherry (Prunus serotina), Serviceberry (Amelanchier canadensis), Persimmon (Diospyros virginiana), Atlantic White Cedar (Chamaecyparis thyoides) and Sweetbay (Magnolia virginiana).
 These trees appear in different areas of the park, depending on the specifics of salt and wind exposure.
 They are often stunted, compared to inland examples of their species, and display the "salt spray horizon" effect, with the side facing the ocean sheared tightly by the environment, with their westerly sides tending to grow taller.
 Thus, the trees and shrubs often take on wedge-like shapes with their low side on the east.

 Shrubs in the park include Bayberry (Myrica pensylvanica and Myrica cerifera), Highbush blueberry (Vaccinium corymbosum), Beach plum (Prunus maritima), Swamp azalea (Rhododendron viscosum), Red and Black Chokeberry (Aronia arbutifolia and Aronia melanocarpa), Heather (Hudsonia ericoides) and Sweet Pepperbush (Clethra alnifolia).
-Every September the park hosts an exciting Beach Plum Festival, replete with tours, foods, music and great atmosphere.
+Every September the park hosts a Beach Plum Festival, replete with tours, foods and music.

 There are also many grasses, forbs and herbaceous plants.

 Many of these plants can be seen at the nature center, 1 mile into the park, in a display garden, which is located by a freshwater wetland.